dypsilon/frontend-dev-bookmarks/README.md

         + [Knockout](http://knockoutjs.com/): Simplify dynamic JavaScript UIs by applying the Model-View-View Model (MVVM) pattern
         + [Sammy.js](http://sammyjs.org/) is a tiny JavaScript framework developed to ease the pain and provide a basic structure for developing JavaScript applications.
         + [Ember.js](http://emberjs.com/): A framework for creating ambitious web applications.
+        + [Chaplin.js](http://chaplinjs.org/): An architecture for JavaScript applications using the Backbone.js library.

         + [Maria](https://github.com/petermichaux/maria): The MVC framework for JavaScript applications.
 The real MVC.
 The Smalltalk MVC.
 The Gang of Four MVC.
         + [Terrific Composer](http://terrifically.org/composer/) is a Frontend Development Framework specifically designed for building deluxe frontends based on the [Terrific concept](http://terrifically.org/)